sharils/ncut-book-store/story/features/student-order.markdown

 - Change the quantity of a book.
 - Remove a book from the order.

+A clerk can not see orders in this status.

 ### submitted ###

 A student can:

 - See the detail of the order

+A clerk can:

+- Process this order.

 ### processing ###